fatfishdigital/Navigation/README.md

 Inorder to achieve this you need to use **craft.Navigation.getRawNav(MenuName)**

-This will let you build your own html menu with Twig Macros.
+This will let you build your own HTML menu with Twig Macros.

 Sample custom menu: